SumeetSinghJi/Magian/readme.txt

 * .vscode (folder) - contains the configuration files for editing the repo in VScode with minggw c++
 * sound (folder) - contains music
+* images (folder) - contains images
 * magian.cpp - the main games source code.
 * magian.exe - main game binary executable.
 Open or run this to play game.
 * test.cpp - For testing source code before replacing.
 * test.cpp - For testing.
 * readme.txt - the file you are reading right now is the readme.txt file it's a guide on playing.
 * magian_save.txt - the save file
-* known_bugs.txt - To eventually host online
+* Troubleshooting.txt - Contanins known problems in code and solutions
-* roadmap.txt - To eventually host online
+* roadmap.txt - Contains future planned changes to game

 _________________________________________________________________________________________________